 Q. Hilliard: “A Majority of the black schools are doing more of a dance (Southern or Grambling type style) marching.”

-Wow… where do I start?
 I guess I’ll start with “dance marching”.
 Mr. Hilliard, there is no style of march defined as “dance marching”.
 There are several styles of which I detailed in this article.
 I highly recommend you review it.
 The style that I believe you are referring to is known as “Big 10 Style” and/or “Traditional Style”.
 It involves a knee lift as opposed to the rolling of the feet in Corp marching.
-I was baffled at how little you seemed to know about Traditional Style but you possess such a negative opinion about EVERY band within the style… I would suggest that you not paint every band with the same brush.
-In my 17 years of doing this, I’ve seen great Traditional programs and great Corp ones… I’ve also seen sorry Traditional bands and sorry Corp ones.
+I was baffled at how little you seemed to know about Traditional Style but you possess such a negative opinion about EVERY band within the style.
+I would suggest that you not paint every band with the same brush.
+In my 17 years of doing this, I’ve seen great Traditional programs and great Corp programs.
+I’ve also seen bad Traditional bands and bad Corp bands.
 I’ve never understood why the elite minded people in our profession always box EVERY “black” program into one box like they are all the same.
-Art truly imitates life I guess… However Corp programs enjoy the freedom to “suck independently”… If one corp band is trash it has no effect on every other band that marches the style.
-If one Traditional band is sorry, in the eyes of people like you, they are all sorry… every last one.
+However Corp programs enjoy the freedom to “suck independently”… If one corp band is trash it has no effect on every other band that marches the style.
+If one Traditional band is horrible, in the eyes of people like you, they are all horrible… every last one.

 Q. Hilliard: Those kids don’t play that well.
 So they couldn’t get into my university if they tried.”

-Wow… So you are saying all students in “black bands” don’t play well.
+So I assume you are saying all students in “black bands” don’t play well.
 This is the most insane thing I’ve read since the last Trump tweet.
 How did you assess the musicianship of every kid in every black band?
 What measure did you use?
-Did you just pull this comment out of the air?
-Did it just sound good to say at the time?
-Surely someone of your significance and importance to music education would not make such an asinine statement on purpose.
+Surely someone of your significance and importance to music education would not make such a blanketed statement.
 Mr. Hilliard, What makes you think students from traditional programs can not attend “your university” if they tried?
 I’m sure your comments were very upsetting to those students who fit that description: